Skip to main content

 capacitor-symbols.jpg

-Therefore, if the voltage across a capacitor is constant, there will be no current flow through the capacitor; and current will only flow across the capacitor if the voltage across it changing with time for example an AC voltage.
+Therefore, if the voltage across a capacitor is constant, there will be no current flow through the capacitor; and current will only flow across the capacitor if the voltage across it changes with time, for example, an AC voltage.
 That is why a capacitor blocks DC signals and allows only AC signals to pass through it when used in the series of the path of the signal.

-The energy stored in a capacitor C which has been charged to voltage V is given by
+The energy stored in a capacitor C, which has been charged to a voltage V, is given by

-E= 1/2 CV²; where V is in Volts and C in capacitance.
+E= 1/2 CV², where V is Volts and C is capacitance.

-Though the ideal capacitor doesn’t offer resistance and inductance, however in a real capacitor it has a small amount of effective series resistance due to capacitor plates, dielectric material, and terminal leads.
-Higher ESR increases noise across the capacitor, decreasing filtering effectiveness hence ESR needs to be of smaller value.
+Though the ideal capacitor doesn’t offer resistance and inductance, in a real capacitor, it has a small amount of effective series resistance due to capacitor plates, dielectric material, and terminal leads.
+Higher ESR increases noise across the capacitor, decreasing filtering effectiveness; hence, ESR needs to be of a smaller value.

-A capacitor consists of two parallel plates (conductors) separated by a non-conductive region such as dielectric form a capacitor.
+A capacitor consists of two parallel plates (conductors) separated by a non-conductive region, such as a dielectric, to form a capacitor.

 C= ε A/d

-Where A is an area of the plate, d is spacing between two plates and ε is dielectric permittivity.
+Where A is the area of the plate, d is the spacing between the two plates, and ε is the dielectric permittivity.
 The dielectric media can be of air, paper, ceramic, plastic, mica, glass, etc.

 Different types of capacitors

-Polarized capacitors can be given positive voltage in only one direction and placed on board in only one direction.
-Polarized capacitors are electrolytic and tantalum capacitors
+Polarized capacitors can be given a positive voltage in only one direction and placed on the board in only one direction.
+Polarized capacitors are electrolytic and tantalum capacitors.

-Non-polarized is the ceramic capacitor, polyester capacitor, paper capacitor which does not have polarity and can be placed in any direction.
+Non-polarized are the ceramic capacitor, polyester capacitor, and paper capacitor, which do not have polarity and can be placed in any direction.

 types-of-capacitors.jpg